 I wonder if that lady NPC will go on a date with me.
-She look so cute.
+She looks so cute.

 My butt itches.
-I hate these stupid suit.
+I hate these stupid suits.
 I’m breaking out.
 I’m going to give a piece of my mind to the teachers.
 I can’t stand this at all.

-Kiyro stopped and searched for last familiar voice, but he could not find the owner of the voice anywhere.
+Kiyro stopped and searched for the last familiar voice, but he could not find the owner of the voice anywhere.
 Instead, the overpowering voices of the people drowned out the sound giving him a headache.
-Shaking his head, he hope that the voices would stop.
-Finally the voices in his head slowly faded away, allowing him to have a better control on his thoughts.
-He scanned around for any familiar faces but he did not see anyone.
-Instead, he followed the crowd and changed out into comfortable clothes.
+Shaking his head, he hoped that the voices would stop.
+Finally, the voices in his head slowly faded away, allowing him to have better control over his thoughts.
+He scanned around for familiar faces but did not see anyone.
+So instead, he followed the crowd and changed out into comfortable clothes.